daormar/debasher/doc/design_doc_resident.md

     same version in their own steps, since the branch is not released.
 A node restored from a checkpoint numbers after its `processed_upto` (from the last piece on, after the larger of that and the last record of its log).
 A checkpoint of version 1 is refused.
+- **`CLOSE`** means that the writer has finished for good, and only that. **A halt sends none (decided and done on 2026-09-20).** Measured with real runs of a producer and a consumer that halt, with the earlier
-- **`CLOSE`**: the reader ends its loop on it and hands it to the brain thread like any other item, so it is logged, the port leaves the barrier's pending set, and the heartbeat does not count a reader that ended on `CLOSE` as dead.
+  behavior: the producer's `CLOSE` reached the consumer's input log after its `processed_upto` in 38 of 40 halts, and in 0 of 40 when the producer's checkpoint was slow, because the consumer had stopped reading by then.
+Whether a halt left a `CLOSE` in the log was a race between the two nodes, and the rule that a `CLOSE` after `processed_upto` closes the port when the log is replayed would have closed, at a resume, the ports of producers that were coming back.
+For a writer that has finished: the reader ends its loop on it and hands it to the brain thread like any other item, so it is logged, the port leaves the barrier's pending set, and the heartbeat does not count a reader that ended on `CLOSE` as dead.
 This replaces the marker file proposed before.
 - **Sequence numbers (G5).** The sender numbers the `DATA` of each output channel 1, 2, 3, and stores its counters in its checkpoint.
 The receiver drops a `DATA` whose number is not above the last one it accepted from that channel (a duplicate produced by a replay) and treats a jump as a lost message